Language models and brains align due to more than next-word prediction and word-level information: Conclusion

+This work aims to deepen our understanding of the existing alignment between language models and brain recordings.
+We proposed two perturbations to pretrained language models that, when used together, can control for the effects of next-word prediction and word-level information on the alignment with brain recordings.
+Using these controls, we show that improvements in brain alignment are due to more than improvements in next-word prediction and word-level information.
+Our findings are relevant for both cognitive neuroscientists as well as natural language processing researchers.

+The findings are relevant for cognitive neuroscientists because they suggest that accurate prediction of the next word is not a necessary condition for brain alignment.
+It is possible that learning to accurately predict the next word is sufficient for inducing other properties in the language model representations that are necessary for brain alignment, such as multi-word information, and future work can further examine this hypothesis.

-Our findings are also relevant to the research direction in NLP that examines what language models can learn from text only.
-We show that finetuning a language model with a small amount of text can significantly increase its alignment with never-before-seen brain recordings, and that this improvement in brain alignment is not purely due to next word prediction or word-level meaning.
-This finding suggests that training a language model with little additional text can improve its representations of multi-word semantics in a brain-relevant way.
+Our findings are also relevant to NLP researchers who examine what language models can learn from only text.
+We show that finetuning a language model with small amounts of text can increase its alignment with never-before-seen brain recordings, and that this improvement in brain alignment is not purely due to next-word prediction or word-level information.
+This finding suggests that training a language model with little additional text can improve its representations of multi-word information in a brain-relevant way.
+We note that while our methodology controls for next-word prediction ability at inference time, it still relies on the next-word prediction objective during training.
+However future work can investigate alternative training objectives, that may improve their ability to represent multi-word information in other ways.
+One example is work by \citet{aw2023summary} that shows that finetuning a language model using a summarization objective can further improve brain alignment.